 We've also added new features to make it easier and more efficient to search for data in Vault:

-- Quickly perform multiple searches in a matter—after you start a search for mail or groups, you can click the Search in new tab button to open a new search dialog in the same matter.
+- Quickly perform multiple searches in a matter—after you start a search in Gmail or Groups, you can click the Search in new tab button to open a new search dialog in the same matter.
 Your initial search will complete in the first tab.

 - Search status—while a search is in progress, Vault reports the time elapsed and the query parameters you entered.